saifhaq/alma/README.md

 the results in a nice format.There is also a `save_dict_to_json` function to save the results to a JSON file for easy CI integration.

+If one is debugging, it is highly recommended that one use the `setup_logging` function and set one's level to DEBUG.
+This will, among other things, log any torch.compile warnings and errors thrown by torch.inductor that can point to isses in triton kernels, and print the model graphs where appropriate.

 ### Argparsing

 For convenience, we provide a `parse_benchmark_args` function that parses the command line arguments